brumar/SRS-Simulations/article.md

 ## Key results

+First of all, this is important to know that these results are valid under a set of assumptions.
+The main one being that the SM2 memory model is right.

 Under default parameters :

 - SM2 is pretty inefficient.
-According to its own theory, it clearly values quality over efficiency (see footnote).
+According to its own model, it clearly values quality over efficiency (see footnote).
 - Optimal IM are very sensitive to the user default retention rate.
 Still, an IM of 140% has always a better efficiency than the default algorithm.
 If you have a success rate larger than 80%, it can be raised as follow (a more complete plot is provided):
 - 70% success -> IM 140%, -5pt retention, -18% workload
 - For the "default" 90% success rate, optimized IM is suggested at 270%.
 Compared to the default IM, it costs -5pts in overall retention traded against 33% less work.